pirateradiohack/Transistor_Deprecated/README.md

 - A LiPo battery
 - Physical buttons for the Raspberry Pi GPIO

-Features are the ones provided by [mpd](https://github.com/MusicPlayerDaemon/MPD):
+Features:
 - Takes a playlist of web radios
 - Manually add / remove radio streams from the web interface
 - Various interfaces to control the radio: physical buttons, web interface, command line interface and phone / desktop applications
-- it restores automatically the radio station that was playing after turning off / on the device and also the volume.
+- Automatically restores the radio station that was playing and volume level after turning off / on.
+- Sleep timer: hold the on off button until your hear the confirmation sound (1 second) and the radio will turn off 20 minutes later.
+Hold it again to push 20 minutes.
+You can still simply press the on off button to immediately turn off the radio.

 ## How to get the image